pchemguy/ContactEditor/Class-Design-Factory-Return-Type.md

 For a class implementing one foreign interface, there is a subtle difference between these two options.
 Usually, the calling code assigns the value returned by the factory to a local variable.
 This variable's type, in turn, determines the interface it will present (see *SomeStorage* assignment in [DemoInterfaceSwitching.bas][]).
 Here, the two declarations would yield identical behavior.

+#### Concrete factory

-There is one use case, however, for which the two options are not the same.
+There is one use case, however, for which the two options affect the code.
 Consider an abstract factory class [UserStorageFactory.cls](#UserStorageFactory.cls) coded against the [IUserStorageFactory.cls](#IUserStorageFactory.cls) interface:

 <a name="IUserStorageFactory.cls"></a>
 <p align="right"><b>IUserStorageFactory.cls</b></p>